-- 1. To elect the two nominees for Class I director named in the accompanying proxy statement, each to hold office until the 2022 Annual Meeting of Stockholders or until a successor is duly elected and qualified or until the director's earlier death, resignation or removal. - 2.
-To ratify the selection of Deloitte & Touche LLP by the Audit Committee of the Board of Directors to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019. - 3.
+- 1. To elect the two nominees for Class III director named in the accompanying proxy statement, each to hold office until the 2024 Annual Meeting of Stockholders or until a successor is duly elected and qualified or until the director's earlier death, resignation or removal.
+We refer to this proposal as the "Director Election Proposal" or "Proposal 1." - 2.
+To ratify the selection of BDO USA, LLP by the Audit Committee of the Board of Directors to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
+We refer to this proposal as the "Auditor Ratification Proposal" or "Proposal 2." - 3.
 To conduct any other business properly brought before the meeting.